 |Reservations and Payments

-Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of $300 per person non-refundable, non-transferable deposit (by check) which must be received within 7 days of reservation.
+Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of $300 per person non-refundable, non-transferable deposit which must be received within 48 hours of reservation.
 Full payment is due 90 days prior to departure.
 Baggage fees may apply.
 Space and prices subject to availability.
 For complete booking information and terms & conditions click here.